 - 2.1.
-Members will recall that the authority last year agreed a 5 year capital programme 2017/18 to 2021/22 which was approved at County Council on 22 February 2017. - 2.2.
-When the capital programme was approved it was fully funded by the end of the 4th year but showed a shortfall in the final year 2021/22.
+Members will recall that the authority last year agreed a 5 year capital programme 2018/19 to 2022/23 which was approved at County Council on 5th February 2018. - 2.2.
+When the capital programme was approved it was fully funded for the 5 year with the exception of the 4th year (2021/22) which showed a shortfall of £1.462m.
 The programme was therefore approved on the basis that the budgets for this year be reviewed or reprofiled in order to address the funding shortfalls.
-This shortfall was subsequently addressed at the 2016-17 financial year end, where funds were allocated to balance the 5 year programme. - 2.3.
+This shortfall was subsequently addressed during the year 2018/19, where funds were allocated to balance the 5 year programme. - 2.3.
 The capital programme has been revisited by the Strategic Assets Steering Group (SASG) and Departments were also asked to submit proposals to bring forward expenditure within the existing capital programme and to identify any new strategic projects. - 2.4.
-Departments have also submitted proposals for new projects in 2022/23 which is the fifth year of the new programme.
+Departments have also submitted proposals for new projects in 2023/24 which is the fifth year of the new programme.
 Projects have been